EngBA/ComITReginaJan18/README.md

 # ComITReginaJan18
-This the git repo for all students in the course
+This the git repo for all students in the course of Regina jan 18